Jack1021ohoh/Time-Series-Practice/README.md

 ---
 ### Description
 This is an exercise related to time series analysis.
-I used store sales daata, daily traffic and air passengers for this analysis.
+I used store sales data, daily traffic and air passengers for this analysis.

 ---
 ### Built With